 Each draw is marked with an arrow, plus there are two arrows on the main barrel, pointing towards the objective.
 In my view this indicates the desirable orientation (rotation position) of the two draws, to get the parts of the telescope lined up in the original, ‘ex-factory’ setting.

-The telescope was bought on Ebay in October 2016, for £87 including carriage, and there were no other bidders.
+The telescope was bought via Ebay in October 2016.
 Whether it is relevant I don’t know, but it came from Dorchester.
 Obviously there were not many people interested in a curious design of a 215 year old telescope!
 It did have a well-respected name….in a curious orientation, which is why I chased it.